What Are Malaysian People Like?

 Most think it is way more fun and cheaper than clubbing.

-They go so often they don’t even request a menu anymore.
+They go so often that they don’t even request a menu anymore.

 With the locals’ razor-edged humor, you need to be tough as nails, stiff as a truck, and thick like a brick to survive in the country.